ngoc-nguyen-0/LOKT_neurips2023/README.md

 - FFHQ: download and extract the [FFHQ](https://github.com/NVlabs/ffhq-dataset).
 Then, place the `thumbnails128x128` folder to `.\datasets\ffhq`

-* Download meta data for the experiments at: https://drive.google.com/drive/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ?usp=sharing

 * Modify the arguments ```img_priv_path``` and ```img_pub_path`` of the config at ```./config/dataset/dataset_name.json```

-* We use the same target models and GAN as previous papers.
+* We use the same target models as previous papers.
 You can download target models at https://drive.google.com/drive/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ?usp=sharing

 ## 3. Train TACGAN